 Quick Answer: Both Baby Taylor and Little Martin has their own distinct features, making each guitar different from the other.
-While the Baby Taylor has Solid Sitka Spruce Top, Layered Sapele back and sides, and ebony fretboard, the Little Martin on the other hand has HPL Spruce Pattern Top, Mahogany pattern back and sides, and Micarta fretboard.
+While the Baby Taylor has a Solid Sitka Spruce Top, Layered Sapele back and sides, and an ebony fretboard, the Little Martin on the other hand has HPL Spruce Pattern Top, Mahogany pattern back and sides, and Micarta fretboard.

 Some might debate over which one is the better guitar, and that’s what we’re here for.
 So, let’s get started, shall we?

 Made for kids who are just entering the guitar world, the Baby Taylor BT1 has been used by every guitarist who wants to play an easy-to-use guitar.
 This little dreadnought is every little kid’s dream guitar.

 However, with its versatility and features that are fit for everyone who likes convenience when it comes to travelling, the BT1 can also be a top choice.